Arjun-G-04/delta-web-2/README.md

 # delta-web-2
-This is my code for Task 2 of Delta Inductions 2023 (Web development)
+This is my code for Task 2 of Delta Inductions 2023 (Web development).
+This branch consists of the latest mode's code.

 # Live Page
 https://arjun-g-04.github.io/delta-web-2/